feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 {% endhighlight %}

 This will help you set a password for the root account, remove anonymous-user accounts, and remove the test database.

+#### Keep your MySQL tables in tip-top shape

+Over time your MySQL tables will get fragmented and queries will take longer to complete.
+You can keep your tables in top shape by regularly running [OPTIMIZE TABLE](http://dev.mysql.com/doc/refman/5.1/en/optimize-table.html) on all your tables.
+But, since you'll never remember to do this regularly, we should set up a cron job to do this.

+Open up your crontab file:

+{% highlight bash %}
+crontab -e
+{% endhighlight %}

+Then, add the following line:

+{% highlight bash %}
+@weekly mysqlcheck -o --user=root --password=<your password here> -A
+{% endhighlight %}

+Also, you can try manually running the above command to verify that it works correctly.

+#### Backup your MySQL databases

+The excellent `automysqlbackup` utility can automatically make daily, weekly, and monthly backups of your MySQL database.

+Install it:

+{% highlight bash %}
+sudo aptitude install automysqlbackup
+{% endhighlight %}

+Now, let's configure it.
+Open the configuration file:

+{% highlight bash %}
+sudo nano /etc/default/automysqlbackup
+{% endhighlight %}

+By default, your database backups get stored in `/var/lib/automysqlbackup` which isn't very intuitive.
+I recommend changing it to a folder within your home directory.
+To do this, find the line that begins with `BACKUPDIR=` and change it to `BACKUPDIR="/home/<your username>/backups/"`

+You also want to get an email if an error occurs, so you'll know if automatic backups stop working for some reason.
+Find the line that begins with `MAILADDR=` and change it to `MAILADDR="<your email address>"`.

+Close and save the file.
+That's it!

 ### Install Python